andref12/MachineLearning/README.md

 ## Code Structure

-- `train.py`: The main script to train the model and generate visualizations.
+- `main.py`: The main script to train the model and generate visualizations.
-- `data/`: Folder containing the dataset (training and testing images).
+- `Images/`: Folder containing the dataset (training and testing images).
-- `model.py`: Contains the machine learning model architecture and training functions.
+- `multiclass.py`: Contains the machine learning model architecture and training functions.
-- `utils.py`: Utility functions for data preprocessing and visualization.

 ## Example Output